 What would you do if you could travel back in time?
 In the field of human population genomics, that is the question we are now asking ourselves, since ancient DNA technology has made it possible to trace evolution—genetic change through time—directly.
 This starting to bring about a new era of genomics that promises to revolutionise our view of many species, and as we are usually prone to, we have started with ourselves.

-Pontus Skoglund's laboratory at the Francis Crick Institute is committed to applying and developing ancient genomics to understand past human diversity, focusing on central evolutionary episodes and their impact on human societies and health.
+Pontus Skoglund's laboratory at the Francis Crick Institute is committed to applying and developing ancient genomics to understand evolution and the human past.
 We want to understand the genomic past to benefit the genomic future.

 2020/10 - Leo Speidel joins the lab as a Sir Henry Wellcome Postdoctoral Fellow, jointly with University College London and the Hellenthal lab.
 Welcome Leo!

 2020/10 - Marina Silva joins the lab as a postdoctoral researcher.
 Welcome Marina!

 2020/09 - Alexandre Gilardet joins the lab as a Bioinformatics data manager.
 Welcome Alexandre!

 2020/07 - Pontus is named as one of six international Vallee Scholars in biomedicine by the Vallee Foundation, supporting the lab's research into human evolution and infectious disease.